profsam97/hyper-server/Readme.md

 ## Creating a database

-The project utilizes a local postgres db, however you can use a cloud offering such as amazon rds. you need to provide the url, by editing the database source url, which can be found on line 8 in the schema.prisma file.
+The project utilizes a local postgres db, however you can use a cloud offering such as amazon rds. you need to provide the url, rename the example.env file to .env and input the url.

 ## Starting the Server
 Next, run the following command to start the server.